pepaskopec-blip/bg-gym-simulator/README.md

 # bg-gym-simulator
-Game in .batch, first year at private secondary of inforamtional technology
+Game in .batch, first year at private secondary of informational technology